 Mt Tinbeerwah | Noosa

-Do you like the IDEA of bushwalking more than the actual practice of it?
+Do you like the idea of bushwalking more than the actual practice of it?
 Do you start muttering to yourself “are we there yet?” before you’re even out of sight of the carpark?
-Well do we have the walk for you!
+Well, we have the walk for you.
 You can drive almost all the way to the top of Mount Tinbeerwah, which itself is just a very civilized five minutes from our home away from home, Clandestino Roasters.
 Best of all, the actual walk is less than 300m long, and a nice easy climb to a viewing platform.
 Because you’re just out of range of the suburban lights, head out close to midnight, and you’re guaranteed a breathtaking view of the starry night sky.

 Coastal Pathway | Sunshine Coast

-For the daddy of ALL stunning walks, check out this marathon trek that takes you from Bells Creek all the way to Tewantin, right up the entire Sunshine Coast.
+For the daddy of all stunning walks, check out this marathon trek that takes you from Bells Creek all the way to Tewantin, right up the entire Sunshine Coast.
 This isn’t a rural countryside hike either.
-This is urban walking, along coastal paths, through dune areas, and most importantly, past cafes, public toilets, and even alongside some (*ahem*) sneaky bus routes.
-You can break it into sections, and explore a different part of our amazing coastline every weekend for months!
+This is urban walking, along coastal paths, through dune areas, and most importantly, past cafes, public toilets, and even alongside some sneaky bus routes.
+You can break it into sections, and explore a different part of our amazing coastline every weekend for months.

 Can’t get enough of pounding the Sunshine Coast’s prettiest paths?
 Well, take it to the next level and conquer these 5 epic mountains near the Sunshine Coast.